phf/streampos/README.md

-# streampos: An io.Writer that tracks lines and columns
+# streampos: A writer that tracks lines and columns

 More commonly known as *"How I learned to love composition even more!"*